webdriverio-community/wdio-html-reporter/README.md

 ## Output
-The hard-coded output is to `wdio-report.html` at the moment
+The default output is to `./wdio-report.html`

 ## TODO:
-- Make the output file configurable
+- ~~Make the output file configurable~~
-- Convert images to JPG before imbedding
+- Convert images to JPG before embedding
 - Better filtering options
 - Reduce height of suite headers
 - Make sure it works with Jasmine tests
 - Pie chart?